ansible-lockdown/POSTGRES-12-CIS/README.md

 - Functioning Ansible and/or Tower Installed, configured, and running.
 This includes all of the base Ansible/Tower configurations, needed packages installed, and infrastructure setup.
 - Please read through the tasks in this role to gain an understanding of what each control is doing.
-  - Some of the tasks are disruptive and can have unintended consiquences in a live production system.
+  - Some of the tasks are disruptive and can have unintended consequences in a live production system.
 Also familiarize yourself with the variables in the defaults/main.yml file

 ## Dependencies